Dr Maria Granados

 PhD supervision interest:

-Maria welcomes the opportunity to work with PhD students from various backgrounds and disciplines who would like to embark on a PhD.
+Maria welcomes the opportunity to work with PhD students from various backgrounds and disciplines who want to embark on a PhD.
 She would especially encourage applicants to use a critical theoretical framework and innovative research approaches.

 PhD Supervision Completions: